More than 8,600 Afghans have arrived at Dulles Airport so far, Northam official says

 Evacuees who are U.S. citizens and legal permanent residents and have tested negative or provided proof of a recent negative test result have been allowed to go home.

-Afghan refugees — many of them entire families — have been bused to the nearby Dulles Expo Center, where they’ve been given medical assistance and other aid before being taken to military installations in the Washington region, Texas and Wisconsin.
+Afghan refugees — many of them entire families — have been bused to the nearby Dulles Expo Center, where they have been given medical assistance and other aid before being taken to military installations in the Washington region, Texas and Wisconsin.

-On Wednesday, the Department of Defense agreed to use the U.S. Marine Corps base in Quantico and the Fort Pickett U.S. Army installation in Blackstone to temporarily house about 15,000 former Afghan interpreters, translators and their families who are being processed for Special Immigrant Visas, Neely said.
+On Wednesday, the Department of Defense agreed to use the U.S. Marine Corps base in Quantico and the Fort Pickett U.S. Army installation in Blackstone, Va., to temporarily house about 15,000 former Afghan interpreters, translators and their families who are being processed for special immigrant visas, Neely said.

 “A great deal of humanitarian work is happening in Virginia right now — and it’s something that all Americans can be proud of,” Neely said in an email.
 “The operation is really complex, with lots of moving parts, and shared responsibility across many government agencies at the federal, state, and local levels.”

-The evacuees have arrived exhausted and, in some cases, in need of medical attention after enduring a chaotic scene outside the Kabul airport and, in some cases, going several days without food.
+The evacuees have arrived exhausted and, in some cases, in need of medical attention after enduring a chaotic scene outside the Kabul airport and going several days without food.

 Neely said local health officials have provided medical treatment and behavioral health support to Afghan refugees.

 U.S. citizens on those flights in need of a place to stay or other assistance have been taken to a Marriott hotel on the airport’s grounds.